codingMustache/codingMustache/README.md

 ## Joke of the Day

-I decided to sell my Hoover… well it was just collecting dust.
+I burned 2000 calories today, I left my food in the oven for too long.

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Pascal
+ 1. Duodecimal
- 2. Python
+ 2. Hexidecimal
- 3. Assembly
+ 3. Octal
- 4. C#
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  Assembly
+  Hexidecimal
 </details>